-Switching to VoIP used to be a huge project, but not today, yes some planning is needed, but it’s far simpler than it used to be.
-Previously, you’d need to buy expensive equipment and get it set up in your as a phone system in your office, whereas with a cloud PBX that’s already all taken care of for you.
+Switching to VoIP used to be a massive project, but not today, yes some planning is needed, but it's far more straightforward than it used to be.
+Previously, you'd need to buy expensive equipment and get it set up in your as a phone system in your office, whereas with a cloud PBX, that's already all taken care of for you.
 Of course, there are a few things to consider, but if you're working with one of the best UK VoIP providers, you shouldn't have any issues.

 2) Test your internet connections

 3) Prepare your network

-While it’s possible to run VoIP phones over wireless networks, it won’t provide the best experience and we’d always recommend where possible that your IP phones are hardwired back to your router.
-Wireless networks can be susceptible to interference and dropouts and the last thing you want is for your call quality to be poor or to drop out completely.
+While it’s possible to run VoIP phones over wireless networks, it won’t provide the best experience, and we’d always recommend where possible that your IP phones are hardwired back to your router.
+Wireless networks can be susceptible to interference and dropouts, and the last thing you want is for your call quality to be poor or drop out altogether.
 While many businesses have structured cabling in place, most of us at home rely on wireless, so getting prepared and having some cabling installed is an important step.

 4) Place an order with your provider

 When you’re ready, you can go ahead and place your order with your chosen provider.
 If that’s us, then we’ll go on to arrange the details of the installation and let you know how long the various next steps will take.
-An important part of placing your order is choosing your handsets and other equipment such as conference phones.
-With our Gamma Horizon service, you get a free handset for every user and you can choose between a desk phone or a cordless one.
+An essential part of placing your order is choosing your handsets and other equipment such as conference phones.
+With our Gamma Horizon service, you get a free handset for every user, and you can choose between a desk phone or a cordless one.